-Ever feel like your life is just too busy and that you are never actually achieve anything?
+Ever feel like your life is just too busy and that you are not actually achieve anything?
 Ever feel like it is totally out of control and no matter what you do no-one is going to be happy with you anyway?
 That no matter how hard you work, it is never going to make a difference and you are bashing your head against a wall?
-Sometimes it would be easier just to crawl into a hole.
-It is easy to look back over a period of time and be critical of ourselves, but…

 The heart regulates the hands